 16. Leaf Spots

-Avoid getting water on the foliage when watering the palm.
-After that, in most cases the leaf spots will go away without need of fungicide treatment.
-In severe cases you will need to spray effected area with fungicidal sprays containing copper hydroxide or copper salts of fatty acids.
+In severe cases, you may need to spray the affected area with fungicidal sprays containing copper hydroxide or copper salts of fatty acids.

 17. Lethal Yellowing